Nuker0s/Test-Mod-Fabric/README.md

 # Test-Mod-Fabric
 Basic Minecraft Mod Template I made to Learn Java and Minecraft modding.

-I also Plan to make a Forge version.
+There is a Forge version https://github.com/Nuker0s/TestmodForge

 currently for Minecraft Version 1.19.3